Virtual Reference Numbers (VRNs)

 VRNs vs. Synthetic Accounts?

-It's important to remember that VRNs are not actual accounts, rather pointers to accounts.
-That means that when comparing them against Synthetic Accounts, the have following key differences
+It's important to remember that VRNs are not actual accounts, but rather pointers to accounts.
+When comparing them against Synthetic Accounts you will recognize the have following key differences:

 • VRNs do not hold balance or maintain any balance reporting.

-• VRNs cannot originate payments, only accept (or receive) payments.
+• VRNs cannot originate payments; they only accept (or receive) payments.

-• VRNs are not a depository product, and therefore don't receive the same protections, like FDIC insurance.
+• VRNs are not a depository products, and therefore don't receive the same protections, as FDIC insurance.

 VRN Use Cases

-VRNs can be utilized in a number of use cases, and below are two detailed examples of common use cases.
+VRNs can be utilized in several use cases, and below are two detailed examples of common use cases.

 External Ledger Alignment

-Clients who have built stored funds product offerings (like a staged wallet) may already maintain the concept of a ledger.
+Clients who have built stored funds product offerings (like a staged wallet) may already maintain the ledger concept.
 This external ledger maintains their needed reporting, performs reconciliation, and creates an auditable trail for financial activity.
-However, those stored funds products still need to be built off of a deposit account.
+However, those stored funds products must still need to be built off of a deposit account.

 Payment Acceptance and Controls